-Because I hired the guy, my wife blamed me for that, too.
+I hired the guy who did it, so my wife blamed me for that, too.

-In 2007, again suffering from severe depression and barely able to work, the school where I worked sent me home.
+By the Fall of 2007, still suffering from severe depression and barely able to work, the school where I worked sent me home.
 I had fallen asleep in my office.
 They thought I had been using drugs again.
 I was told not to come back without permission.

-“I can’t have you looking so depressed around the children,” the headmaster told me.
+“I can’t have you looking so depressed around the students,” the headmaster told me.
 “You look like you’re going to come on campus with a gun and start shooting people.”

 I had been there for 9 years.
 I used to babysit for his children.